Valuations and Appeals

 How is my business valued?

 The rateable value of your property broadly represents the yearly rent the property could have been let for on the open market on a particular date.
-For the revaluation that came into effect on 1 April 2010, this date was set as 1 April 2008.
+For the current valuation list, which came into effect on 1 April 2010, the date used was 1 April 2008.

-The Valuation Office Agency determines the rateable value of a property and maintains the Valuation List.
-Torridge Council is responsible for issuing rates bills, collecting the rates and administering any discounts or exemptions that ratepayers are entitled to.
+The Valuation Office Agency sets the rateable value of a property and maintains the Valuation List.
+Torridge Council is responsible for issuing rates bills, collecting the rates and administering any discounts or exemptions that ratepayers are entitled to claim.

 How do I appeal against my Rateable Value?